By: Tom Vander Ark & Emily Liebtag

 To improve readiness, states, districts, networks, and schools should start community conversations about how the world has changed and what graduates need to know and be able to do for civic and career contributions.
 These conversations can be summarized in an updated graduate profile and graduation requirements.

-In these conversation, it can be helpful to feature updated graduate profile from other communities.
+In these conversations, it can be helpful to feature updated graduate profile from other communities.
 Battelle for Kids has great examples of graduate profiles around the country and a guide for how to start the conversation in your community.
 The MyWays frameworks from NGLC is one of the best student learning frameworks with great supporting materials.

 School visits are a great conversation starter and may be the best form of professional learning.
 They expand everyone’s sense of what’s possible.
 Check out our list of 100 secondary schools and 85 elementary schools worth visiting.